enriqueseor/container-manager/README.md

 The app offers a wide range of features to help you efficiently manage containers of a boat, including:

+- **Container creation:** Store and organize essential employee details.

+- **Container Modification:** Modify the actual containers you've already created.

 - **Container listing:** Show the containers of the boat.

-- **Container creation:** Store and organize essential employee details.
+- **Container deletion:** Empty the boat of containers.

 ## Getting Started